 These customs aren’t just for at home.
 I visited quite a few historic buildings while I was in Japan, and usually I had to do the same thing there.
 Some supplied slippers, some didn’t—which I preferred because then I could acceptably go barefoot.
 In some, I was handed a plastic bag and expected to place my shoes in the bag and carry them along with me.
 This was necessary because the entrance and exit were in different places.

-I’ve only talked about Japanese shoe etiquette so far.
+So far, I’ve only talked about going barefoot in Japan.
 There were plenty more things that kept me bumbling:

 - Ordering and eating food in restaurants.
 The first time I had cold soba noodles, I thought the warm liquid in a bowl next to the noodles was some new sort of drink.
 I realized at a later meal that it was sauce, and I was meant to dip the noodles into it.
 And that wet napkin I was given with my meal: was that meant for during the meal or after I was finished?

 - Garbage.
 Finding a place to put wrappers, empty bottles or any other garbage is a challenge in itself.
 When you do finally find a bin, it’s actually a row of bins with labels, only sometimes translated into English.
 I thought “plastic” meant all plastic at first.
 I was wrong.
 Plastic bottles, clean plastic and combustible plastic (whatever that means) all go in different bins.